 UGC helps brands to reduce the gap between a user scrolling through their products to checking out.
 79% of the users admit that their purchasing decisions are affected by UGC.
-The smoother and faster the shopping experience, the more likely for the customer to stick around!
+The smoother and faster the shopping experience, the more likely the customer will stick around!

 FAQs are the general questions that pop up in every user’s head related to your brand.
 It’s always good to have these listed out on a separate page on your website, along with the answers.
 What’s better?
 Use the user-generated content to answer some of these questions if possible.
 It educates the visitors about your brand and acts as proof that the answer is honest.

-Similarly, you can create case studies around User-generated content.
-For example, list out how you fulfilled the user’s necessities or how they made the best use out of our products.
-Case studies can usually provide detailed answers to what you can offer and how it can be beneficial for the user.
+Similarly, you can create case studies around user-generated content.
+For example, list out how you fulfilled the users' necessities or how they made the best use out of your products.
+Case studies can usually provide detailed answers to what you can offer and how it can be beneficial for a user.
 With case studies around UGC, it becomes easier to convince the customers, and it also encourages the existing customers to create more content.

-When user’s find good proof of service, they don’t hesitate to buy.
+When users find a reliable proof of service, they don’t hesitate to buy.
 With a good amount of UGC, you are already a step ahead of your competition.
 Use this on your website, and social media platforms, and your conversion rates are guaranteed to go up.